 Chicken fajitas will last for 4-7 days in the fridge if they are kept in a sealed container.
-If you want to freeze them, it’s better if you prepare the fajitas but don’t actually bake them until the day you want them.
+If you want to freeze them, it’s better if you prepare the low carb chicken fajitas but don’t actually bake the keto chicken fajitas until the day you want them.
 Cooked peppers and onions tend to have a strange texture after they have cooked and been frozen.

 Looking for some more delicious Mexican recipes?
 Try some of these: